-The adoption of a diverse range of listening channels continues to support the principle that everyone in SSE should have a voice and is consistent with employee feedback surrounding the benefit of multiple platforms through which to raise areas of interest or concern.
+The adoption of a diverse range of listening channels continues to support the principle that everyone in SSE should have a voice surrounding the benefit of multiple platforms through which to raise areas of interest or concern.
 In turn, it supports the Board in gathering a fair and representative view of the issues which are important to employees and builds an appreciation of how these may differ by geography, business area, role, and individual circumstances.